gechoe/flower/README.md

 based on the path drawn, fills the vase.
 The user will know if the vase is being filled based on the rising water level.
 The c-key clears the path the user drew from the screen.
 The r-key resets the flower vase so the water accumulated disappears.
+The m-key turns the background music on and off.

 ![Image_1](images/flower.png)